btrzcodes/legacy-training-java-zooplus/ranking-kata/README.md

 ## Description:
 ### Context
-We have develop an online computer game.
-Currently we are logging all the games of each player.
+We have released an online computer game with some success.
+We log all played game results of each player.

 ### Business requirements
-Our players are demanding a ranking by country that could be integrated in other systems and we think that is a good idea.
+Our players have requested a ranking by country that they would like to integrate in other systems.
+We think that is a good idea and that feature will increase our gamers engagement, one of our key metrics.

-We only want to respond the best 10 players for each of our 3 countries where whe have a lot of players: Spain, France and United Kingdom.
+For that new feature we only want to return the best 10 players for each of our 3 top countries where we have a lot of players: Spain, France and United Kingdom.

 ### Architecture requirements
-We don't want to couple with the legacy system because it's done using an obsolete language/framework with security issues.
+We don't want to couple with the legacy system because it's done using an obsolete language/framework with a security issue.

-We know that exists something call Anticorruption Layer, that allows us to decouple our new model with the old model.
+We know that exist something called Anticorruption Layer, that allows us to decouple our new model from the old one.

-We would like to model our business with Players and Rankings.
+We would like to model our new business model with Players and Rankings.
 ![New information system](./doc/newModel.png)

-DashboardAction is the service the class that we want to be consumed from the API Rest.
+DashboardAction is the service class that will be consumed from the API Rest.

-RankingRepository is how we want to retrieve the users inside DashboardAction.
+RankingRepository will be used by DashboardAction to retrieve the users from the Anticurruption Layer.

 ### Legacy system
 ![Old information system](./doc/oldModel.png)